Comparison of temperatures

 Local time:

-The time difference to the time zone in the UK is -1 hour throughout the year.
+The time difference between Sweden and Norway and the time zone in the United Kingdom is +1 hour throughout the year, and +2 hours from Finland.

 Electricity: